 Related article: Spanish: Grammar, pronunciation and useful phrases

-Latin American Spanish, and Peruvian Spanish, do differ slightly in pronunciation and some words compared to European Spanish, it's unlikely that you will not be understood if you are speaking European Spanish.
+Latin American Spanish, and Peruvian Spanish, do differ slightly in pronunciation.
+Also, there is a difference with European Spanish, though it is unlikely that you will not be understood if you are speaking European Spanish.
+Peru has many schools offering Spanish courses.
+Some phrases you'll want to learn before your trip, but are considered slang:

 Peru has a wide range of traditional foods as well as the ever popular pollerias (chicken restaurants).
 Meals can be had for less than US$1 in many restaurants across the country and eating in one of the most expensive restaurants in town is unlikely to set you back more than US$20.